Learn about the lab: research focus, lab members, news, and publications.

-Dr. Prokunina-Olsson received an M.Sc. in Molecular Genetics from Moscow State University, Russia, and a Ph.D. in Medical Genetics from Uppsala University, Sweden.
-During 2005-2008 she was a visiting fellow with Dr. Francis Collins in the Genome Technology Branch of the National Human Genome Research Institute, NIH.
+Dr. Prokunina-Olsson received an M.Sc. in molecular genetics from Moscow State University, Russia, and a Ph.D. in medical genetics from Uppsala University, Sweden, in 2004.
+During 2005-2008, she was a visiting fellow with Dr. Francis Collins in the Genome Technology Branch of the National Human Genome Research Institute, NIH.
 Dr. Prokunina-Olsson joined the Laboratory of Translational Genomics of DCEG as a research fellow in June 2008, became a tenure-track investigator in April 2010, and was awarded NIH scientific tenure and promoted to senior investigator in December 2014.
 She became Acting Chief of LTG in February 2018 and was appointed as Chief in December 2018.
 Dr. Prokunina-Olsson has been recognized for her research contributions with an NCI Director’s Merit Award, several NCI Innovation and Intramural Research Awards and several awards outside the NIH.
 She received the DCEG Outstanding Mentor Award in 2017.

 Genetics of Bladder Cancer

-Several GWAS for bladder cancer risk in individuals of European ancestry discovered 15 genomic regions with statistically significant associations.
-In addition to contribution to GWAS efforts, Dr. Prokunina-Olsson leads the post-GWAS analysis of these regions that includes genetic fine-mapping and functional molecular analysis of the candidate genetic variants and genes.
+Several GWAS for bladder cancer risk in individuals of European ancestry discovered multiple genomic regions with statistically significant associations.
+In addition to contributing to GWAS efforts, Dr. Prokunina-Olsson leads the post-GWAS analysis of these regions that includes genetic fine-mapping and functional molecular analysis of the candidate genetic variants and genes.
 In addition to bioinformatics tools, her lab uses a wide range of experimental tools to explore both coding and non-coding genetic variants, such as DNA and RNA sequencing, genotyping, RNA and protein expression, DNA-protein interaction analysis, genome editing, cell culture, epigenetic studies, etc. She is also exploring the regulation of somatic mutagenesis in bladder tumors by germline variants and environmental factors.
-So far, she has comprehensively explored and published results of her studies on five of 15 GWAS regions associated with bladder cancer risk; the work on other GWAS regions is ongoing.
+This work resulted in comprehensive analyses of multiple GWAS regions associated with bladder cancer risk; the work on other GWAS regions is ongoing.